coldperformer/coldperformer/README.md

 - 🔭 I am currently working at INSAID.
 - 🌱 I’m currently learning almost everything.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun Fact: Simplicity Inspired! and love to collect and listen music.
+- ⚡ Fun Fact: Simplicity Inspired! and love to collect music.

 ### SoundCloud Playing 🎧